jmeade11/FEWD/Class2/homework/README.md

 - Give the header 40px of padding.
 - Set the line-height for your headline to .8.
 - We need to add some margin back to the top and bottom of the p tags since we removed all margins.
 Add 1em of padding to the top and bottom of the paragraphs.
-- Decrease the font-size for the nav elements to 16px and center them.
+- We need to add some padding to the nav element to address a special phenomenon called margin collapse, which you'll be reading about next week.
+So give the nav 1em of top and bottom padding.
+Also, decrease the font-size for the nav elements to 16px and center them.
 - Finally, to style our links, change the color to white.
 Add 20px of margin and padding.
 Transform the case to uppercase.
 Remove the underline.
 Add a 1px solid border.

 <details>